kofimokome/WP-Tools/readme.md

 ### 3.2 Running Migrations

-To run migrations, you need to add the code below to your plugin or theme main file.
+To run migrations, you need to add the code below to your plugin main file.

 ```php
 $wordpress_tools = new WordPressTools( __FILE__ );